Fireflaker/ESP32MultiChennelScope/README.md

 STM32MultiChennelScope
 A multi channel vantage meter built to see voltages at 10 nodes during analog electronics prototyping.
+A java viewer is used to view the data sent through serial port.